 I considered my day a success.
 If you’ve never tried this type of entertainment, I would definitely recommend it — I always meet the nicest people.
 Praying for guidance before starting out is a definite plus.
 L. Jewell Smith – Peoria, AZ

-Related Article: Retail Arbitrage – Make a living reselling Garage Sale Deals!
+Related Article: Retail Arbitrage – Make a Living Reselling Deals!

 2. Local Fun in Your Area

-“Don’t forget about attending your local high school sporting events.
-Most are absolutely free!
-Also visit your city, county and state parks.
-Many will have free admission.
-Take a walk, climb a tree, climb a hill or roll down one.
-Don’t forget about neighborliness.
-We had one evening of great fun with several of the neighbors on our street.
+And remember “neighborliness.”
+We had one evening of great fun with several neighbors on our street.
 One person brought their hammer dulcimer, another brought spoons and I (Curtis) brought my banjo.
-We laughed and sang and had a night we’ll never forget.”
+We laughed and sang and had a night we’ll never forget.
 Curtis & Beth Gillespie – Spokane, WA

 3. Shopping for Entertainment?